Net-Advantage/Nabs/README.md

 - Nabs.Scenarios - abstractions to supports business application scenarios.
 - Nabs.Secrets - abstractions for secret management.
 - Nabs.Serialisation - abstractions to supports serialisation.
-- Nabs.Tests - core abstractions to supports xUnit testing.
+- Nabs.Tests - abstractions to supports xUnit testing.
-- Nabs.Tests.DatabaseTests - core abstractions to supports xUnit testing with a database.
+- Nabs.Tests.DatabaseTests - abstractions to supports xUnit testing with a database.

 > All of these packages are a work in progress and will continue to change as we learn more about the best way to implement them.